AppFair/appfair.github.io/index.md

 You can also perform validation of your app by running the `fairtool` yourself.
 This utility is automatically included with every app that uses the `FairApp` SPM package.
-To validate the package using `Terminal.app` for the current directory of the `APP-ORG` organization name, you can run the following (replacing "APP-ORG" with your organization's name):
+To validate the package using `Terminal.app` for the current directory of the `App-Name` organization name, you can run the following (replacing "App-Name" with your organization's name):

 ```
-swift run -- fairtool validate --verbose true --hub github.com/appfair --org APP-ORG --project .
+swift run -- fairtool validate --verbose true --hub github.com/appfair --org App-Name --project .
 ```

-This command will analyze both the structure and content of the current package, as well as check the proper configuration for the `APP-ORG` project.
+This command will analyze both the structure and content of the current package, as well as check the proper configuration for the `App-Name` project.
 Note that this is exactly the same process that the `integrate` phase executes, so using the `fairtool` is a good validation test to run yourself before creating or updating an existing PR.

 # Appendix